John Stewart, Earl of Carrick

 John Stewart, Earl of Carrick, Lord Kinclaven (died c.
 1645) was a Scottish nobleman, the third son of Robert, Earl of Orkney, a bastard son of King James V.

 Stewart was soon linked with the widow "Mistress Southwell".
-In November 1604 he fought Thomas Somerset, a son of the Earl of Worcester in the Baloon Court at Whitehall Palace.
+In November 1604 he fought Thomas Somerset, a son of the Earl of Worcester in the Balloon Court at Whitehall Palace.
 He was confined to his chamber and Somerset was sent to the Fleet Prison.

 Family at feud

 His father Robert had been born in 1533 as the illegitimate child of the King and his mistress Euphemia Elphinstone.
 Robert acquired the temporalities of the See of Orkney in 1569, and in 1581 was made Earl of Orkney and Lord of Zetland by his half-nephew King James VI.
 He married Lady Jean Kennedy, eldest daughter of the Earl of Cassilis, and by her had five sons and four daughters, in addition to the ten bastards he fathered.
 His eldest son Henry had died before 1590, meaning on his death in 1592 he was succeeded as Earl of Orkney by his second son Patrick, a man infamous for his godless and tyrannical nature.

 In 1593 John with his brothers James and William were accused of conspiring with the "sorceress" Margaret Balfour to poison Earl Patrick.
 Margaret was executed along with John's servitor Thomas Papla, but both left depositions renouncing their testimonies on the account that they had been extracted by torture, meaning the prosecution of the brothers failed and they were acquitted.
 Earl Patrick was forfeited and executed for treason in 1615, and his lands in Orkney passed to John.

 John was known as the "Master of Orkney".
 On 6 August 1600 he rode with James Sandilands to Dirleton Castle to arrest William and Patrick Ruthven, brothers of the Earl of Gowrie but they had fled, being forewarned by a man called Kennedy.